tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <mark>After this, some said the president Harry Truman's government was insufficiently concerned about the threat posed by homosexuals.</mark> <mark>The Senate started looking into homosexuals working for the government</mark> <mark>in June of 1950.</mark> <mark>Although the findings weren't made public until December, throughout that time, there was a sharp rise in the number of government employees let go because of homophobic harassment or discrimination.</mark>

-When asked about (quote) <mark>"sexual perverts who have infiltrated our government in recent years",</mark> <mark>Republican National chairman Guy George Gabrielson claimed that:</mark>
+When asked about (quote) <mark>"sexual perverts who have infiltrated our government in recent years",</mark> <mark>Republican National Chairman Guy George Gabrielson claimed that:</mark>

 > <mark>"They were perhaps as dangerous as the actual communists."</mark>